 37. The Twitter post with the biggest amount of retweets was Carter Wilkerson’s tweet reading “HELP ME PLEASE.
 A MAN NEEDS HIS NUGGS” with 3,637,285 retweets.

 With over 3.6 million retweets, Carter Wilkerson managed to gain the title of the most retweeted tweet of all time.
 Challenged by Wendy’s, the famous fast food chain, Wilkerson failed to acquire the 18 million retweets needed for a year’s worth of chicken nuggets.

 The second and third spot holders, Barack Obama and Penn State IFC, are nowhere near Wilkerson’s numbers, with 1.7 and 1.1 million retweets respectively.

-38. The two most popular Twitter accounts (@katyperry and @justinbieber) have over 211 million followers.
+38. The two most popular Twitter accounts (@BarackObama and @katyperry) have over 220 million followers.

-Twitter follower stats show that, with over 100 million followers each, Katy Perry and Justin Bieber have the most popular celebrity accounts on the platform.
-Even though both profiles have suffered a significant drop in followers recently, they still remain at the top.
+Twitter follower stats show that, with over 100 million followers each, Barack Obama and Katy Perry have the most popular celebrity accounts on the platform.

 39. 391 million Twitter accounts have no followers at all.